 Go to the website.
 Choose Graphic Templates to the right of the search box to limit your search to templates.
 Type “business proposal templates” into the search box.

 Use the on-screen filters to select templates suitable for print.
 This will ensure you get templates that look their best when printed.

 Click on any templates you like the look of to see a preview and get details of what's included.
 Keep going till you find a Word project proposal template that meets your needs.

 2. Download & Unzip the Business Proposal Template

-If you already have an Envato Elements account, add your chosen business proposal template to a project.
+Add your chosen business proposal template doc to a project in Envato Elements account.
 Then click Add & Download.
 This will download the zip file to your computer.
 Click on the downloaded file to unzip it.

 3. Explore the Proposal Template Folder

 Next, check out what's inside the folder.
-This template folder includes Windows and Mac versions of the Word project proposal templates.
+You'll find Windows and Mac versions of the Word project proposal templates.
 It also has versions for the InDesign and Pages apps.